Thousands take to the streets after Trump win

 Story highlights

-- Los Angeles protesters block highway traffic in protest of Trump
+- At least 13 arrested in Los Angeles for blocking highway traffic in protest of Trump

 (CNN)The morning after Election Day smacked Democrats with a combination of shock and sadness.